syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-headers.md

 ## How to refresh header

-The refresh header feature in the Syncfusion ##Platform_Name## Grid allows you to update the header section of the grid whenever changes are made to the grid's columns.
+The refresh header feature in the Syncfusion ASP.NET Core Grid allows you to update the header section of the grid whenever changes are made to the grid's columns.
 This feature is useful when you want to reflect changes in the header immediately, such as modifying the column header text, width, or alignment.

 To use the refresh header feature, you can call the `refreshHeader` method of the Grid component.
 This method updates the grid header with the latest changes made to the columns.